cofresilab/cofresilab.github.io/cuetopia.md

 ## How do I know if I am eligible?
-Eligible participants will be contacted by the research team via email/text/phone call (depending on your indicated preference).
+Eligibility is determined by the research team by reviewing the answers to the screener.
+If you are determined to be eligible to participate, you will be contacted by the research team via email/text/phone call (depending on your indicated preference).

 ## Enrolled participants will be asked to:
 - Complete computer-based tasks in which you will be viewing colorful shapes on a computer screen and consuming water and/or fruit juice (≤8-oz total).
 During the tasks, your brain and muscle activity will be recorded.